zenaro147/wifi-gbp-emulator/readme.md

 The required (recommended) [gameboy printer web interface can be found on github as well](https://github.com/HerrZatacke/gb-printer-web/)

-This (for now) is a Prototype branch to use the original code into the ESP32 (and maybe get some advantages from his hardware, like the dual core)
+This (for now) is a Prototype branch to use the original code into the ESP32 (and try get some advantages from his hardware, like the dual core)

 ## Setup
 For uploading the Filesystem to the ESP you require the [Arduino ESP32 filesystem uploader](https://github.com/lorol/arduino-esp32fs-plugin).
 Follow the installation instructions on the repository.